 Jordan Byrd was the captain of the Furman golf team his senior year (1997-98).
 He won the Southern Conference Championship as a junior in 1997 when the Paladins also won the team title.
 With that team championship, Furman qualified as a team for the NCAA tournament for the first time in the program's history.

 Byrd had 11 top 10 finishes in his career at Furman and was named to the All-Southern Conference team in 1997 and 1998.
-He led the team in stroke average as a junior (74.1) and had a career stroke average of 75.72, still among the best in Furman history.
+He led the team in stroke average as a junior (74.1) and had a career stroke average of 75.72, one of the best in Furman history when he graduated.
 He had a career best 66 at the 1996 Old Dominion Seascape Invitational and was Furman's top golfer in nine different tournaments over his career.

 Over his final two seasons as a collegian, he competed against his brother Jonathan and the Clemson Tigers four times.
 It is interesting to note that the brothers had the exact same 54-hole score in two of the four tournaments.
 They tied for eighth with 218 scores at the 1997 Furman Invitational, then had identical 229 scores at the NCAA East Regional later that year at Hot Springs, VA.
 Jordan was a junior at Furman and Jonathan a freshman at Clemson that year.